20 Best Museums In Delhi To Visit And Step Into History

 National Handicrafts And Handlooms Museum

-Modeled as a traditional Indian village, the museum aims to preserve, display and promote Indian crafts and weaves.
+Modelled as a traditional Indian village, this is one of the best museums in Delhi that aims to preserve, display and promote Indian crafts and weaves.
 Also called Crafts Museum, it houses over 35,000 rare pieces, showcasing traditional Indian paintings, embroidery, textiles, and crafts, including the 300-year-old Bhoota collection from Karnataka, rare Kashmiri Dushalas, rare brocade and Baluchari saris, and Kutch embroidery.

 Sangeet Natak Akademi

-This gallery of musical instruments is the most awe-inspiring place that any amateur or expert could set foot in.
-Catering to enthusiasts, the Akademi Museum is called Asawari, a kind of raga, and showcases over 2,000 objects related to performing arts.
-These include musical instruments, masks, puppets and headgear.
+This gallery of musical instruments is the most awe-inspiring place any amateur or expert could visit.
+The Akademi Museum in Delhi, which is called Asawari, a kind of raga, caters to enthusiasts and showcases over 2,000 objects related to performing arts, including musical instruments, masks, puppets, and headgear.

 National Gallery Of Modern Art